JeffKatzy/canonical/week-1/06-collaborating-objects/notes.md

   - what do you have access to if you run ruby console.rb

 3. Note that we have an artist class and a song class.
-Describe the relationship between artists and songs.
+Describe the relationship between artists and songs. song belongs to an artist artist has many songs artist -> songs artist.songs song.artist
 4. Build out the following
   - Artist.all
     -> should return all of the artists that have been initialized